temporalio/documentation/docs-src/cloud/tcld/user/set-account-role.md

 ### `--user-id`

-Specify the user's identifier to set an account role to.
+Specify the user identifier of the user to assign an account-level Role to.

 Alias: `--id`